mlc-ai/mlc-llm/docs/deploy/cli.rst

 Option 2.
 Build from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While it is always recommended to use prebuilt MLCChat, for more customization, one has to build ``mlc_chat_cli`` from source in the following steps:
+While it is always recommended to use prebuilt MLCChat, for more customization, one needs to build ``mlc_chat_cli`` from source in the following steps:

 .. collapse:: Details

     **Step 1.
-Set up build dependency.** To build from source, you need to ensure that the following build dependencies are met:
+Set up build dependency.** To build from source, you need to ensure that the following build dependencies are satisfied:

     * CMake >= 3.24
     * Git
-    * Rust and Cargo, required by Huggingface's tokenizer
+    * `Rust and Cargo <https://www.rust-lang.org/tools/install>`_, required by Hugging Face's tokenizer
     * One of the GPU runtimes:

       * CUDA >= 11.8 (NVIDIA GPUs)